Ultrasonic antifouling: Applications

+Algae control

+Ultrasonic algae control is a commercial technology that has been claimed to control the blooming of cyanobacteria, algae, and biofouling in lakes and reservoirs, by using pulsed ultrasound.
+The duration of such treatment is supposed to take up to several months, depending on the water volume and algae species.
+Despite the experimental demonstration of certain bioeffects in small samples under controlled laboratory and sonication conditions, there is as yet no scientific foundation for outdoor ultrasonic algae control.

+It has been speculated that ultrasound produced at the resonance frequencies of cells or their membranes may cause them to rupture.
+The center frequencies of the ultrasound pulses used in academic studies lie between 20 kHz and 2.5 MHz.
+The acoustic powers, pressures, and intensities applied vary from low, not affecting humans, to high, unsafe for swimmers.

+According to research at the University of Hull, ultrasound-assisted gas release from blue-green algae cells may take place from nitrogen-containing cells, but only under very specific short-distance conditions which are not representative for intended outdoors applications.
+In addition, a study by Wageningen University on several algae species concluded that most claims on outdoors ultrasonic algae control are unsubstantiated.

 Limitations

 Surface Cleaning

-Ultrasonic antifouling systems are generally only capable of maintaining a clean surface.
-They can't clean a surface that already has a well established and mature biofouling infestation.
-To this end, they are a preventative measure with the goal of an ultrasonic antifouling system being to maintain the protected surface as close to its optimum clean state as possible.
+Ultrasonic antifouling systems are generally capable of only maintaining a clean surface.
+They can't clean a surface that already has a well-established and mature biofouling infestation.
+To this end, they are a preventive measure, with the goal of an ultrasonic antifouling system being to maintain the protected surface as close to its optimum clean state as possible.

 Hull materials

-Ultrasonic systems are ineffective on wooden-hulled vessels, or vessels made from ferro-cement as these materials dampen the vibrations.from the transducers.
+Ultrasonic systems are ineffective on wooden-hulled vessels or vessels made from ferro-cement, as these materials dampen the vibrations from the transducers.
 Composite hulls with a sandwich construction may also require modification to form monolithic plinths of solid material at each transducer location.